hyperquantum/PMP/README.txt

 Only a list of ideas.
 No promises!

+ * Ability to start a full indexation while the server is running
+ * Store last track repetition avoidance interval for each user in the database
  * 'Trim queue' button in remote
- * Separate play history for each user and for public mode
  * Last.fm scrobbling (in personal mode)
  * Syncronization of music databases across different machines
  * Handling of two files that are the same track but have a different hash